-You don't need to cut caffeine out completely, but you should limit how much you have to no more than 200mg a day.
+You do not need to cut caffeine out completely.
+But you should limit how much you have to no more than 200mg a day.

 Try decaffeinated tea and coffee, fruit juice or water.
 Limit the amount of energy drinks you have, as they can be high in caffeine.

-When ordering coffee in a café or restaurant, caffeine levels can vary from 80mg to 300mg per cup.
+When ordering coffee out, caffeine levels can vary from 80 to 300mg per cup.